plutus-community/docs/docs/Lectures/Cohort_03/Lecture_06.md

 Google Doc version can be found [HERE](https://docs.google.com/document/d/15XIo3ebvs3ovbKdGURsXbmdXu3YiNmH-iTBQaE07OyU/edit#)

-# Lecture 6: Minting with the CLI and PAB

 ## Table of Contents

 - [Lecture 6: Minting with the CLI and PAB](#lecture-6-minting-with-the-cli-and-pab)